NotKrystian/cf_ai_tradeJournal/README.md

 **WEB APP**

-Visit web app on https://684f16c5.trade-journal.pages.dev
+Visit web app on https://7312e8d6.trade-journal.pages.dev/

+Log trades with the Log Trade Interface

+View current trades on the Trades Interface

+Chat with the Llama AI on the Coach Interface